Misty Miller at Notting Hill Arts Club

 Photos: Jay Shaw-Baker

-For further information about Misty Miller and future events visit here.
+For further information and future events visit Misty Miller’s website here.

 Watch the acoustic version of Happy Together here: